blitty-codes/dotfiles/zsh/README.md

 - [zsh-autocomplete](https://github.com/marlonrichert/zsh-autocomplete)
 - [git](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/git) (Is in conf as default)

-To install these plugins or other ones, you have to clone the repository into `.oh-my-zsh/plugins`.
+To install these plugins or other ones, you have to clone the repository into `$ZSH_CUSTOM/plugins`.
 Search on the repository for information about the installation on `zsh` and it will be easier.
 Next step is to add it into `plugins` variable.
-Example._ `plugins=(zsh-syntax-highlighting zsh-autosuggestions git)`.
+Example._ `plugins=(zsh-syntax-highlighting zsh-autocomplete git)`.

 ## Using this custom conf